Release context

 The main conclusion of the week: in critical processes, predictability wins, not a quick visual effect.
 Therefore, in issue #087, we synchronized the engineering solutions with the real working context of the team.

-In the growth phase, the most valuable thing was not the “new buttons”, but less friction in the routine.
+In the growth phase, the most valuable thing was not “new buttons”, but less friction in the routine.
 That is why we invested in predictable processes and service scenarios within the framework of “How we prepared the public launch”.

-What’s next?
+What’s next

 The operational view: what it means for customers